Mike Holland told the Hamilton Planning Board on Tuesday that he needs to sell used cars to stay in business.

 “Under his Class II license he can sell cars, he just can’t keep them at that location,” said Planning Board member Rick Mitchell.

 He is seeking a permit from the zoning board to allow the sale of 12 used cars from the property and will go before the Zoning Board of Appeals on Wednesday at 7 p.m. at Hamilton Town Hall to begin that permitting process.

 On Tuesday, the Hamilton Planning Board was asked to review the site plan for the used car sales and offer its opinion on the application to the zoning board.

 One of the board’s chief criticisms was that it could not answer all of its questions based on the hand drawn site plan that Kroesser submitted to the board.
 It is part of a series of application documents that have been submitted to town officials and are attached to this story as a PDF.

 Kroesser said that while the site plan is hand drawn, it was to scale and based on a survey by Frank Hancock.
 Kroesser noted that site plan review usually consist of the review of new building, parking lots, driveways and lights, among other things.
 But in this case, he said, no changes were proposed to the site – only to store and sell used cars from the property.

 “I don’t think there’s anyone on this board that wants to put Mike’s out of business,” said Ed Howard, a Planning Board member who later added he is in a conundrum “because Mike has a good reputation in town.”

-For example, in March, Mike’s was named one of the best car repair garages in the two towns in the Best of Patch Readers’ Choice contest.
+For example, in March, Mike’s was named one of the in the Best of Patch Readers’ Choice contest.

 And one of Mike’s customers, Richard Malabre, said he saw coverage of the issue on Hamilton-Wenham Patch and came in front of the board to express support for Holland asked the board to treat him fairly.